 For newly developing and/or established programs, Residency and Fellowship 101 is an online course which explains the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) accreditation requirements and discusses different potential models for residency programs.
 The following mentoring resources are available through ABPTRFE: ABPTRFE Mentoring Resource Manual (.pdf) and an online education course: Successful Mentorship for Residency and Fellowship Education.

-Residency and Fellowship Education Interest Group
+Residency and Fellowship Special Interest Group

 The Residency and Fellowship Educational Interest Group provides educational content at CSM and acts as a resource for Residency and Fellowship program directors and faculty.